Skip to content

 • eth0 - management interface connected to the containerlab management network

-• eth1 - first data interface, mapped to first data port of Nexus 9000v line card
+• eth1 - first data interface, mapped to the first data port of the VM (rendered as Ethernet1/1)

 Features and options#